8 Uses for Yogurt Containers

 5. Use a yogurt container as a circle template: Who actually owns a compass?
 There will come a day when you'll need to draw a perfect circle, and you'll be so glad that you thought of tracing around the mouth of an overturned yogurt container.
 Arguably, this could be accomplished with any solid round object, but we're talking about yogurt containers right now, so let's stick to the subject matter at hand.

-6. Store markers and pens in it: They ("the man") manufacture pencil cups, but I've never been able to justify buying one when yogurt containers and tin cans are in such ready supply.
+6. Store markers and pens in it: They manufacture pencil cups, but I've never been able to justify buying one when yogurt containers and tin cans are in such ready supply.
 If you must, must decorate your desktop with a matching ensemble, you can still use a yogurt container as a pencil cup.
 It just gives you an excuse to do a fun DIY project if friendly-cow graphics are not your idea of interior décor.

 8. Use as freezer containers: Oh, snap!
 You just made a truckload of vegetable stock and you have nothing to store it in.
-But wait…you have a whole stack of yogurt containers in the pantry, and the 8 oz ones fit perfectly in the bottom shelf of your freezer.
+But wait…there's a whole stack of yogurt containers in the pantry, and the 8 oz ones fit perfectly in the bottom shelf of your freezer.
 The biggest advantage of freezing stocks in small yogurt containers is that they're pre-measured and you can take them out of the freezer one cup at a time.

 Now tell me, how do you reuse yogurt containers?